How to use Cymo Note to assist interpretation

 Software approach

-PC CASE 1 (using "computer audio" directly in the windows app)
+PC Recommended Solution (using "System audio" directly in the windows app)

 • If your PC is using a Realtek sound card, and you are using headphones with a 3.5mm audio jack(s).